-CSSA is a non-profit student organization founded by student body presidents in 1959.
-Recognized by the CSU Trustees as the official voice of CSU students, CSSA has long advocated for student access to an affordable, high quality CSU education.
-CSSA student leaders work with the CSU Chancellor, CSU Trustees, Governor, and State Legislature to positively affect higher education policy in California.
+CSSA is a nonprofit student organization founded by student body presidents in 1959.
+Recognized by the CSU Trustees and the California legislature as the official voice of CSU students, CSSA has long advocated for access to an affordable and high quality CSU education.
+It is by CSSA’s work that student voices are included when it comes to decisions made by the CSU Chancellor, CSU Trustees, and state legislature.
+CSSA works to ensure that the students are at the forefront of higher education policy in California.

 Provide Students Choice

-Each CSU student will have the ability to elect not to pay the fee for financial, political, or personal considerations each time it is assessed.
-Although the fee is low at $2 per semester, we recognize that student deserve a choice in funding their student advocacy association.
+Each CSU student has the ability not to pay the fee for financial, political, or personal reasons each time it is assessed.
+Although the fee is relatively low cost at $2 per semester, we recognize that students deserve a choice in funding their student advocacy association.

 How Do Students Opt-Out?